tlevine/www.thomaslevine.com/content/!/variables/index.md

 When data scientists talk about variables, that *might* be what they mean.
 But they might also be talking about columns in data tables.

-These two meanings of the word "variable" arise because of we build quantitative models.
-If you think of a model as an equation, then a variable in the column sense is sort of like a lot of variables in the letter-in-an-equation sense.
-Once we have our model equation, we can plug in variables for some of the variables in order to predict other variables.
+These two meanings of the word "variable" arise because of we model data.
+We come up with equations to describe the relationships within the dataset, so a variable in the column sense is sort of like a lot of variables in the letter-in-an-equation sense.
+Once we have our fitted model (equation), we can plug in variables for some of the variables in order to predict other variables.